UCSD-E4E/Pyrenote/README.md

 3) Database migration issues
   - If the backend complains about compiler issues while the database migration is occuring go into backend/scripts/run-dev.sh
   - Check to make sure in line 25, the stamp command is pointing to the right migration for the database,
-      - Ask for help on this one
+      - Ask for help on this one, it may require a bit of manual work to get fixed

 ## Getting Started

 At this point, the docker should have gotten everything set up.
 After going to [http://localhost:3000/](http://localhost:3000/) you should be able to log into the docker

 To access the site, sign in with the username of **admin** and password of **password**.
 On logging in navigate to the admin-portal to create your frist project (make sure to make a label group and some labels for the project!).

-After creating a project, get the api key by returning to the admin portal.
+***Note*** Skip next step is you are able to upload via the admin portal upload button After creating a project, get the api key by returning to the admin portal.
 You can use the api key to add data to a project.
 Create a new terminal (while docker is running the severs) and cd into audino/backend/scripts.
 Here use the fallowing command:

 ```